 As an example of this experiment, let us re-consider the derived signature shown in Figure 3.
 The two expressions are almost identical except for the third disjunction, where the derived signature misses two out of five possible bytes (indicated as spaces).
 As shown in Figure 1, this signature corresponds to a simple decryption loop that is varied by the malware authors using different instructions and registers.
-Our dataset comprises samples of Virut with three of the five variants encoded in the ClamAV signature and thus the derived signature matches their counterpart not exactly.
+Our dataset comprises samples of the Virut malware with three of the five variants encoded in the ClamAV signature and thus the derived signature does not match its counterpart exactly.
 Still, the rest of the byte patterns and their disjunctions are precisely uncovered by our approach.
 In addition to the successful derivations, we also inspect cases where our method fails to arrive at a good approximation of the original signature.
-One example is a variant of the malware family Adware.Somoto1 which ClamAV identifies using a compact byte pattern that our approach misses.
-A closer investigation reveals that the corresponding sample is a self-extracting archive of the Nullsoft Scriptable Install System (NSIS) for which ClamAV introduced an unpacker in version 0.91.
+One example is a variant of the malware family $Adware.Somoto^1$ which ClamAV identifies using a compact byte pattern that our approach misses.
+A closer investigation reveals that the corresponding sample is a self-extracting archive of the $Nullsoft\ Scriptable\ Install\ System\ (NSIS)$ for which ClamAV introduced an unpacker in version 0.91.
 Dynamic analyses and unpacking are out of scope of our method.